Abstract colorful digital artwork with gradient hues of pink, green, purple, and yellow, featuring soft circular shapes and blurred lines.

 If you’re drawn to this work but live elsewhere—or if you’re ready for a more forward-focused, embodied approach—explore my other offerings:

-1:1 THERAPY
+1:1 Coaching

-INTERESTED IN COACHING?
+INTERESTED IN A COACHING PROGRAM?